NCSU GIS/MEA582:

 • geospatial formats, conversions, geospatial data abstraction library

-• 3D visualization: multiple surfaces and volumes, 3D vector objects
+• 3D visualization: single and multiple surfaces

 • visualization for data analysis (lighting, zscaling, transparency, cutting planes, animations)